Counties 2 Dorset & Wilts North

-Dorset & Wilts 1 North is an English rugby union league, forming part of the South West Division, for clubs primarily based in Wiltshire, sitting at tier 8 of the English rugby union system.
-Originally consisting of one league, Dorset & Wilts 1 split into north and south regional divisions in 2004.
+Counties 2 Dorset & Wilts North (formerly Dorset & Wilts 1 North) is an English rugby union league, forming part of the South West Division, for clubs primarily based in Wiltshire, sitting at tier 8 of the English rugby union system.
+Originally consisting of one league, Dorset & Wilts 1 split into North and South regional divisions in 2004.
 It had even had teams based in Berkshire participating until 2001, at which time they left to join the Buckinghamshire & Oxon leagues.
+At the start of the 2022-23 campaign a new Central Division was introduced, before being disbanded ahead of the 2025-26 season.